-Digital transformation for business is the transformation of business and organizational activities, processes, competencies, and models to fully make use of the changes and opportunities of a mix of digital technologies and their accelerating impact across society.
+Digital transformation for business is the transformation of organizational activities, processes, competencies using a mix of digital technologies to accelerate growth.

 Why Do I need to Do Digital Transformation?